Open topic with navigation

 Synergy .NET assemblies (executables and class libraries) require either traditional Synergy licensing or Synergy device licensing (which uses a cloud service for licensing).

 To use device licensing, your application must have a device licensing implementation.
-See Device licensing (.NET).
+See Device Licensing.

 If your application uses traditional Synergy licensing and the target machine has not been configured for local Synergy licensing, you must specify a license server in the App.config file or with the SynergyLicenseServer environment variable.
-(See Runtime Settings page, Project Designer (Synergy .NET) and SynergyLicenseServer.)
+(See Runtime Settings page of Visual Studio project properties (Synergy .NET) and SynergyLicenseServer.)
 For example, if you deploy a .NET Core assembly to a machine that doesn't have Synergy/DE, you will need to set SynergyLicenseServer in the environment — e.g., in the launch configuration file for the .NET Core application — because App.config files are not used for .NET Core.